Laman7/autoCSS/README.md

 .space-v-l | adds margin top child 32px
 .space-v-xl | adds margin top child 48px

-## 2. Space-H - Create horizontal gap (Apply to Div)
+## 2. Space-H - Create Horizontal Automatic (left) gap

-Not currently in used
+Apply at Div.
+Don't apply to section.
+All elements in Div (child) is subjected to space.
+Similar name: Owl system

 CSS | What it does
 --- | ---